 The Early Years

 Joel’s father, a German classical pianist, did influence Joel’s music.
-However, it was, in fact, his mother who insisted he learned how to play.
-He took up piano lessons with Morton Estrin albeit Joel admitted that he was a better organist than a pianist.
+However, it was, in fact, his mother who insisted he learned to play.
+He practised the piano alongside Morton Estrin albeit Joel admitted that he was a better organist than a pianist.

 The Piano Man